Select a language

 Standard APIs like CSI: This is how OpenShift and Kubernetes consume capacity.
 Start with a very simple ask (storage, please), but have an API that optionally lets you adjust as many, or as few, knobs as you’d like, something you really can’t do in public clouds.
 Nice blog here.

-Red Hat Insights Integration: Use Red Hat’s SaaS tools to tell you when and where you might want to tune things and provide actionable Ansible playbooks to actually do the tuning.
+Red Hat Insights Integration: Use Red Hat’s Software-as-a-Service (SaaS) tools to tell you when and where you might want to tune things and provide actionable Ansible playbooks to actually do the tuning.
 Starting with RHEL 8, it’s included with your subscription.
 See details on Insights here.

 Stratis (Integrated Volume and File System Management): Stratis 1.0 (tech preview in RHEL 8.0) is an intuitive file system integration tool that can perform significant storage management operations like volume management, pool creation, thin storage pools, snapshots, and automated read cache—all while hiding complexity from the user.
 Its ultimate goal is to allow you to create a filesystem using an API (or a CLI, if you prefer), and without worrying about the underlying details.
 Watch a Stratis demo here.